julianosill/studies/javascript/README.md

 # Javascript
-Here is my journey learning about Javascript.
-I've been documenting everything that I find that it's important to be documented for me.
+Here is my journey learning Javascript.
+I've been documenting everything I find important to be documented.